shaikarfath/Library/README.md

     - On a browser, navigate to https://nodejs.org/en/download/ and download the desired version for your Windows
     - Verify the installation by opening a command prompt on windows and type the following command `node -v`
 - Second step is to install Express package for the project to run
-    - On a new command prompt, install express by using the following command `npm install express`
+    - On the same command prompt, install express by using the following command `npm install express`
 - Third step is to install Axios package for the project
-    - On a new command prompt, install axios by using the following command `npm install axios`
+    - On the same command prompt, install axios by using the following command `npm install axios`
 - Run the program on command prompt using the following commands
-    - On a command prompt, the project needs to be pulled up and the commands will be as follows `cd downloads`
+    - On the samecommand prompt, the project needs to be pulled up and the commands will be as follows `cd downloads`
      `cd Library-test`
      `cd Library-test`